In lieu of sufficient data, we can identify areas of the country with the lowest literacy scores and examine factors that impact those regions.

-Regions with the lowest literacy scores in the country include parts of California, the Rio Grande Valley, and Miami-Dade County.
+Regions with the lowest literacy scores in the country include parts of California, the Rio Grande Valley, and parts of Florida.

 In certain regions, low literacy rates likely stem from the percentage of non-English speakers.
 For instance, there are many non-native English speakers in the Rio Grande Valley and Miami-Dade County.

 Regardless of literacy in their native language, people may not have learned to read and write in English.
 Language learners may require different literacy services than native speakers.